nraptis/DelauneyTriangulator/README.md

 # Delauney-Triangulation
 Delauney Triangulation in Swift.
-Also includes constraints from the Sloan technique.</br></br>

-I started my triangulation journey over 15 years ago.
-Now that 15 years have passed, I finally have an upgrade to share.
-This is a very fast and accurate triangulation system.
-Please reach out to me if you find test cases that do not work.</br></br>
+Also includes Delauney Triangulation with edge constraints.
+To this algorithm, I have added a signifigant speed improvement using buckets (EdgeGridBucket.swift) and (PolyPointBucket.swift).</br></br>

 ![alt text](https://github.com/nraptis/DelauneyTriangulator/blob/main/delauney.png)</br></br>